PdxCodeGuild/Full-Stack-Day-Class/notes/courseexpectations.md

 ## Attitude
 Seek out help, but learn to be independent.
 When you finish this course you will _not_ know everything.
+We will teach you the _basic building blocks_ but you have to be prepared to expand upon them.
 Being a software developer is a process of continually learning.

+This class is _immersive_.
+It is learning through doing.
+There is minimal lecture.
+I want you to **act** and not study.
+That is why I will be checking your problems.

 You are paying for access to human power.
 Ask questions.